open-feature/go-sdk-contrib/tools/tck/README.md

 the language-agnostic definitions in [open-feature/spec][spec], and that directory is also a Go module, `github.com/open-feature/spec/specification/assets/provider-tck`, whose only content is an `embed.FS` of them.
 This package depends on it like on any other module.
-Nothing is copied and nothing is generated: `pkg/tck/assets.go` reads the embedded files out of the dependency, so the specification revision this suite conforms to is the version pinned in `go.mod` and nothing else, and `go.sum` guarantees that version always resolves to the same bytes.
+Nothing is copied and nothing is generated: `assets.go` reads the embedded files out of the dependency, so the specification revision this suite conforms to is the version pinned in `go.mod` and nothing else, and `go.sum` guarantees that version always resolves to the same bytes.